-Should you buy the 13-inch or 15-inch MacBook Pro?
+13-inch vs. 15-inch MacBook Pro: Which is best for you?

 You can also drive external displays with the MacBook Pro.
 Due to a difference in the bandwidth supplied to the Thunderbolt 3 ports on both sides of the 2016 MacBook Pro, however, you can't drive as many on the 13-inch.
 Specifically, the 13-inch MacBook Pro can support up to two 4096x2304 (4K) or one 5120x2880 (5K) display.
 The 15-inch MacBook Pro, though, can drive up to four 4096x2304 (4K) or two 5120x2880 (5K) displays.

-- If you don't need an external display, or one need a one or two, the 13-inch is fine.
+- If you don't need an external display, or only need two 4K or one 5K display, the 13-inch is fine.

 - If you want to drive four 4K or two 5K external displays, you want a 15-inch MacBook Pro 2016.